 Bryan Ferri, Member at Large, Website Chair

-Bryan was also selected to serve on the URISA Vanguard Cabinet for 2019-2020 and is very excited about the opportunity to be more involved with URISA.
+Bryan currently serves on the URISA Vanguard Cabinet for 2019-2020 and is very excited about the opportunity to be more involved with URISA.

 Carrie Carsell, Sponsorship Chair